pete-otaqui/mappa/README.md

 -----

 * Only polygons are implemented
-* Only supports Google Chrome
+* Only supports WebKit browsers (Google Chrome & Safari)

 Developing